ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa2/index.md

 ```
 internal_error_non_number:
   mov rdi, rax
+  push 0
   call error_non_number
 ```

-Which will store the value in `rax` in `rdi` (the register for the first argument), move `rsp` appropriately, and perform a jump into `error_non_number` function, which you will write in `main.c` as a function of one argument.
+Which will store the value in `rax` in `rdi` (the register for the first argument), move `rsp` appropriately (see the Oct 10 lecture for some discussion of stack alignment), and perform a jump into `error_non_number` function, which you will write in `main.c` as a function of one argument.
 If you look closely you may notice that we aren't updating RSP for our local vars, but we still call another function.
-This overwrites the callee's stack space but isn't observable by our programs, since we exit after printing errors.
+This overwrites our program's stack space but isn't observable by our programs, since we exit after printing errors.
 Future PAs will fix this hack.

 ## Implementing Boa